Fantasy Baseball with Tristan Cockcroft

 Welcome to SportsNation!
-On Thursday morning, ESPN.com fantasy expert Tristan Cockcroft will drop by to take your questions and analyze all the latest baseball and football news from a fantasy perspective.
+On Monday morning, ESPN.com fantasy expert Tristan Cockcroft will drop by to take your questions and analyze all the latest baseball news from a fantasy perspective.

 Need an in-depth answer to your question?
 Want your roster or trade offers reviewed?
 Get a personalized response from an ESPN expert with The Answer Guys.
 All questions answered within 24 hours, guaranteed.
 Ask your question

 Good morning everyone!
 It's a key day in fantasy baseball; day of (or before) a few leagues' trade deadlines, the first day of the final week of many regular seasons in head-to-head leagues, and two days before September, the season's final month.
 So let's get started!
 Who's got a question?

 Who's a better option down the stretch in a standard H2H, Niemann or Minor?

 It depends the important of the two-start pitcher.
 I know in one of my recent columns -- might have been "60 Feet 6 Inches" -- I actually predicted the specific schedule for Mike Minor, using the Braves' off days to estimate.
 I think in terms of picking the individual matchups, it's him I want, but I have a hunch in your format, for the most part, Jeff Niemann is slightly smarter.
 Very close, and good question.

 Jared Geisler (Indiana)